SeeknnDestroy/generate-line-chart-pdf/README.md

 # CSV Data Visualization and PDF Conversion
 This project is a tool for visualizing data from CSV files as line charts and converting the charts to a PDF document.
-The CSV data is expected to contain three columns of numerical values representing the x, y, and z coordinates of a time series.
+The CSV data is expected to contain one time column and three columns of numerical values representing the x, y, and z coordinates.
 The program reads the CSV data, generates line charts for each coordinate using the Chart.js library, and combines the charts into a single PDF document.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.